jerryhgladinet/docs/admin/source/chapter02.rst

 properties etc.

-In the Deployment Guide, the Cluster Administrator is often referred to as the Master Admin, Root Admin or just Server Administrator.
+In the Deployment Guide, the Cluster Administrator is often referred to as the Master Admin, Root Admin, or just Server Administrator.
 Even though the Cluster Server Farm can have multiple Servers, most of the time, a server-farm with one single server is sufficient for your use case and your user base.

 **************************